 For both the 32-hour program and 39-hour program, students must complete the following departmental core courses:

 Both the 32 and 39 semester hour degree options allow students to select graduate level courses from family and consumer sciences and other departments on campus.
 Gain approval for courses from your advisor or the graduate coordinator and then request permission and an override from the department offering the course.
 All graduate courses are listed in the Graduate Catalog.

 Completion of at least four semester hours of FCS 499 - Thesis is required for the degree and no more than six hours of 499 can be counted toward the 32-hour requirement.
 Thesis hours do not count toward the required 15 semester hours of 400-level courses.
 Once enrolled in FCS 499, continuous registration in at least one semester hour of 499 is required each subsequent fall and spring semester until graduation.
 Registration in at least one semester hour of 499 is also required if graduating in the summer (August).
-Detailed information about thesis requirements, committee membership, deadlines, and necessary forms are available from the Graduate School.
+Detailed information about thesis requirements, committee membership, deadlines, and necessary forms are available from the Graduate School, as a reference please use the FCS Thesis Checklist.
 A graduate student must have the assent of at least 60% of the members of their thesis committee to pass their thesis oral defense.

 A minimum cumulative GPA of 3.0 is required for graduation.

 All requirements for the graduate degree must be completed within six calendar years beginning with the date the student first registers as a graduate level student.